subhadig/subhadig.github.io/_posts/2020-04-21-getting-started-with-kubernetes-using-minikube-installation.md

 Kubernetes is probably the most popular and widely used system for deploying and managing scalable and highly available applications world wide.
-Not only Kubernetes can be self-hosted, managed Kubernetes cluster services are available on most of the major cloud service providers including AWS, Azure and Google Cloud.
+Not only that Kubernetes can be self-hosted, managed Kubernetes cluster services are available on most of the major cloud service providers including AWS, Azure and Google Cloud.